tlanettepollard/Planet-Facts-Site-w-Bootstrap-and-Vanilla-JS/codenotes.md

 ### 02/18/2023

 Happy Weekend!
 I decided to research how to use JS to navigate between the pages without having multiple pages.
 Basically, I wanted to see if I could make a single page app just using HTML, JS, CSS.
+So far it has worked!

 Resources:

 - [Single Page Application Routing Using Hash or URL](https://dev.to/thedevdrawer/single-page-application-routing-using-hash-or-url-9jh)
 - [JavaScript Void Keyword Explained](https://www.freecodecamp.org/news/javascript-void-keyword-explained/)
+- [nithinmanoj10/Planets-Fact-Site](https://github.com/nithinmanoj10/Planets-Fact-Site): used for guidance in accessing page information for different planets on one page.